HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/manage_content_items.md

     ![Click Save As](../../../../../images/Click_Save_As.png)

 3. A dialog appears to show the generated name, display title, and the current location.
-You can can edit the name, display title, or select a different location.
+You can edit the name, display title, or select a different location.

     ![Save As Modal](../../../../../images/save_as_modal.png)